austinmama/vsrx/vsrx-basics.md

 * Standard
 * Content Security Bundle (CSB)

-For information on the features offered with these licenses, refer to [Choosing a vSRX license](/docs/vsrx?topic=vsrx-getting-started#choosing-license).
+For information on the features offered with these licenses, see [Choosing a vSRX license](/docs/vsrx?topic=vsrx-getting-started#choosing-license).

 To view your current license, follow these steps: